 More than half of all people with cancer receive some type of radiation therapy.
-For some cancers, radiation therapy alone is an effective treatment; however, other types of cancer respond best to combination treatment approaches that may include radiation plus surgery, chemotherapy, or immunotherapy.
+For some cancers, radiation therapy alone is an effective treatment.
+However, other types of cancer respond best to combination treatments.
+This may include radiation plus surgery, chemotherapy, or immunotherapy.

 Types of radiation therapy

 External-beam radiation therapy.
-This is the most common type of radiation treatment, and it involves giving radiation from a machine located outside the body.
-It can treat large areas of the body, if necessary.
-The machine typically used to create the radiation beam is called a linear accelerator or linac.
-Computers with special software are used to adjust the size and shape of the beam and to direct it to target the tumor while avoiding the healthy tissue that surrounds the cancer cells.
+This is the most common type of radiation treatment.
+It delivers radiation from a machine located outside the body.
+It can treat large areas of the body, if needed.
+The machine used to create the radiation beam is called a linear accelerator or linac.
+Computers with special software adjust the size and shape of the beam.
+They also direct the beam to target the tumor while avoiding the healthy tissue near the cancer cells.
 External-beam radiation therapy does not make you radioactive.

 Types of external-beam radiation therapy include:

-- Three-dimensional conformal radiation therapy (3D-CRT): As part of this treatment, special computers create detailed three-dimensional pictures of the cancer.
-This allows the treatment team to aim the radiation more precisely, which means they can use higher doses of radiation while reducing the risk of damaging healthy tissue.
-Studies have shown that 3D-CRT can lower the risk of complications and side effects, such as damage to the salivary glands (which can cause dry mouth), when people with head and neck cancer are treated with radiation therapy.
+Three-dimensional conformal radiation therapy (3D-CRT): As part of this treatment, special computers create detailed three-dimensional pictures of the cancer.
+This allows the treatment team to aim the radiation more precisely.
+By doing this, they can use higher doses of radiation while reducing the risk of damaging healthy tissue.
+Studies have shown that 3D-CRT can lower the risk of side effects.
+For instance, it can limit the damage to the salivary glands, which can cause dry mouth, when people with head and neck cancer have radiation therapy.

-- Intensity modulated radiation therapy (IMRT): This treatment better directs the radiation dose at the tumor than 3D-CRT by precisely modulating (varying) the intensity of the beam under strict computer guidance.
-(The positioning of the beam occurs during a specialized planning process.)
-Because of the modulation of the beam intensity and the special planning computers, IMRT protects healthy tissues from radiation better than 3D-CRT.
+Intensity modulated radiation therapy (IMRT): This treatment directs the radiation dose at the tumor better than 3D-CRT by varying the intensity of the beam.
+IMRT protects healthy tissues from radiation better than 3D-CRT.

-- Proton beam therapy: This treatment uses protons, rather than x-rays, to treat some cancers.
+Proton beam therapy: This treatment uses protons, rather than x-rays, to treat some cancers.
 Protons are parts of atoms that at high energy can destroy cancer cells.
-Researchers have found that directing protons at a tumor decreases the amount of radiation delivered to surrounding healthy tissue, reducing the damage to that tissue.
-Because this therapy is relatively new and requires highly specialized equipment, it is not available at every medical center.
+Directing protons at a tumor decreases the amount of radiation sent to nearby healthy tissue, reducing damage to this tissue.
+Because this therapy is relatively new and requires special equipment, it is not available at every medical center.
 The potential benefits of proton therapy compared to IMRT have not been established for some cancers, such as prostate cancer.
 Learn more about proton therapy.

-- Stereotactic radiation therapy: This treatment delivers a large, precise radiation dose to a small tumor area.
-Because of the precision involved in this type of treatment, the patient must remain extremely still.
-Head frames or individual body molds may be used to limit movement.
-Although stereotactic radiation therapy is often performed as a single treatment, some patients may need several radiation treatments, sometimes as many as five.
+Stereotactic radiation therapy: This treatment delivers a large, precise radiation dose to a small tumor area.
+Because of the precision involved in this type of treatment, the patient must remain very still.
+Head frames or individual body molds are used to limit movement.
+Although this therapy is often given as a single treatment, some patients may need several radiation treatments.

 Internal radiation therapy.
-This type of radiation treatment, also known as brachytherapy, involves placing radioactive material into the cancer itself or into the tissue surrounding it.
-These radioactive implants may be permanent or temporary and may require a hospital stay.
-Permanent implants are tiny steel seeds (capsules) about the size of a grain of rice that contain radioactive material and are placed inside the body at the tumor site.
-The seeds deliver most of the radiation around the area of the implant; however, some radiation can be emitted (released) from the patient’s body.
-This means the patient needs to take special precautions to protect others from radiation exposure while the seeds are still active.
+This type of radiation treatment is also known as brachytherapy.
+Radioactive material is placed into the cancer itself or into the tissue surrounding it.
+These implants may be permanent or temporary and may require a hospital stay.
+Permanent implants are tiny steel seeds about the size of a grain of rice that contain radioactive material.
+These capsules are placed inside the body at the tumor site.
+The seeds deliver most of the radiation around the area of the implant.
+However, some radiation can be released from the patient’s body.
+This means the patient should take precautions to protect others from radiation exposure while the seeds are active.
 Over time, the implant loses its radioactivity, but the inactive seeds remain in the body.

-For temporary implants, the radiation is delivered through needles, catheters (tubes that carry fluid in or out of the body), or specialized applicators and kept in the body for a specific amount of time, from a few minutes to a few days.
+For temporary implants, the radiation is delivered through needles, tubes that carry fluid in or out of the body called catheters, or special applicators.
+These implants are kept in the body for a specific amount of time, from a few minutes to a few days.
 Most temporary implant procedures deliver radiation for just a few minutes.
-If temporary implants are used for more time, the patient remains in a private room while the implants are in place to limit others’ exposure to the radiation.
+If temporary implants are used for more time, the patient remains in a private room to limit others’ exposure to the radiation.

 Intraoperative radiation therapy (IORT).
-Radiation therapy can be delivered directly to the tumor during surgery, either as external-beam radiation therapy or as internal radiation therapy.
-This technique allows the surgeon to move healthy tissue out of the way before radiation therapy occurs, and it may be helpful when vital (life-sustaining) organs are located very close to the tumor.
+Radiation therapy can be sent directly to the tumor during surgery for both external-beam and internal radiation therapy.
+This allows the surgeon to move healthy tissue out of the way before radiation therapy occurs.
+It may also be helpful when vital organs are very close to the tumor.

 Systemic radiation therapy.
-Systemic (whole body) radiation therapy uses radioactive materials, such as iodine 131 or strontium 89, that can be taken by mouth or injected into the body to target cancer cells.
+Systemic or whole body radiation therapy uses radioactive materials that are swallowed or injected into the body to target cancer cells.
 These radioactive materials leave the body through saliva, sweat, and urine, making these fluids radioactive.
-Additional safety measures must be taken to protect people who come in close contact with the patient.
-For more information, see the Safety for the patient and family section below.
+People who come in close contact with the patient should take safety measures to protect themselves from the radiation.
+For more information, see the section below on Safety for the patient and family.

 Radioimmunotherapy.
 A type of systemic therapy, this treatment uses monoclonal antibodies to deliver radiation directly to cancer cells.
-Monoclonal antibodies are laboratory-made proteins designed to attach to specific factors only found in cancer cells.
-By attaching radioactive molecules to these antibodies in a laboratory, they can deliver low doses of radiation directly to the tumor while leaving noncancerous cells alone.
+This therapy delivers low doses of radiation directly to the tumor while leaving noncancerous cells alone.
 Examples of these radioactive molecules include ibritumomab (Zevalin) and tositumomab (Bexxar).

 Radiosensitizers and radioprotectors.
-Researchers are studying substances that help radiation better destroy tumors (radiosensitizers) and those that better protect healthy tissues near the area being treated (radioprotectors).
-Examples of radiosensitizers include fluorouracil (5-FU) and cisplatin (Platinol), while amifostine (Ethyol) is a radioprotector.
+Researchers are studying radiosensitizers, which are substances that help radiation better destroy tumors.
+Substances that better protect healthy tissues near the area being treated are called radioprotectors.
+Examples of radiosensitizers include fluorouracil (5-FU, Adrucil) and cisplatin (Platinol), while amifostine (Ethyol) is a radioprotector.

 Safety for the patient and family

-During external-beam radiation therapy, the patient does not become radioactive; the radiation remains in the treatment room.
-However, because internal radiation therapy causes the patient to emit radiation, a number of safety measures are necessary.
+During external-beam radiation therapy, the patient does not become radioactive.
+And, the radiation remains in the treatment room.
+However, because internal radiation therapy causes the patient to give off radiation, a number of safety measures are necessary.

-While the implant is in place, women who are pregnant and children younger than 18 should not visit the person receiving treatment.
-Other visitors should sit at least six feet from the patient’s bed and limit their stay to 30 minutes or less each day.
-Permanent implants remain radioactive after the patient is discharged from the hospital, so he or she should not have close (less than six feet) or lengthy (more than five minutes) contact with women who are pregnant and children for two months.
+Women who are pregnant and children younger than 18 should not visit the person receiving treatment.
+Other visitors should sit at least six feet from the patient’s bed.
+They should also limit their stay to 30 minutes or less each day.
+Permanent implants remain radioactive after the patient leaves the hospital.
+Because of this, he or she should not have close or more than five minutes of contact with women who are pregnant and children for two months.

-With systemic radiation therapy, safety precautions must be followed for the first few days after treatment.
-The risk of radiation exposure to family and friends can be minimized using the following precautions:
+With systemic radiation therapy, use safety precautions for the first few days after treatment.
+The risk of radiation exposure to family and friends can be reduced by using the following precautions: